Dan4ik7/Guides/README.md

 ---

-This guide ensures that PostgreSQL is accessible via the NGINX ingress controller in Kubernetes.
-Let me know if you have any questions!
+This guide ensures that PostgreSQL is accessible via the NGINX ingress controller in Kubernetes